09 Nov Global Cybercrime Damages Predicted To Reach $6 Trillion Annually By 2021

 Cybercrime is creating unprecedented damage to both private and public enterprises, and driving up IT security spending.

-The latest forecast from Gartner Inc. says worldwide information security (a subset of the broader cybersecurity market) spending will grow 7 percent to reach $86.4 billion (USD) in 2017 and will climb to $93 billion in 2018.
-That forecast doesn’t cover various cybersecurity categories including IoT (Internet of Things), ICS (Industrial Control Systems) and IIoT (Industrial Internet of Things) security, automotive cybersecurity, and others.
+* The Gartner forecast doesn’t cover various cybersecurity categories including IoT (Internet of Things), ICS (Industrial Control Systems) and IIoT (Industrial Internet of Things) security, automotive cybersecurity, and others.

-Cybersecurity Ventures predicts global spending on cybersecurity products and services will exceed $1 trillion cumulatively over the next five years, from 2017 to 2021.
+Cybersecurity Ventures predicts global spending on cybersecurity products and services will exceed $1 trillion cumulatively over the five-year period from 2017 to 2021.
 Taken as a whole, we anticipate 12-15 percent year-over-year cybersecurity market growth through 2021.

-Global spending on cybersecurity will exceed $1 trillion cumulatively over the next five years, according to Cybersecurity Ventures.
+Global spending on cybersecurity will exceed $1 trillion cumulatively for the 5 year period from 2017-2021, according to Cybersecurity Ventures.

-The U.S. Department of Justice (DOJ) recently described ransomware as a new business model for cybercrime, and a global phenomenon.
+The U.S. Department of Justice (DOJ) has described ransomware as a new business model for cybercrime, and a global phenomenon.

 Ransomware — a malware that infects computers and restricts their access to files, often threatening permanent data destruction unless a ransom is paid — has reached epidemic proportions and is the fastest growing cybercrime.

-The FBI estimates that the total amount of ransom payments approaches $1 billion annually.
+Last year, the FBI estimated that the total amount of ransom payments was approaching $1 billion annually.

-Cybersecurity Ventures predicts that a business will fall victim to a ransomware attack every 14 seconds by 2019.
+Cybersecurity Ventures predicts that a business will fall victim to a ransomware attack every 14 seconds by 2019, and every 11 seconds by 2021.

 Cybersecurity industry experts and law enforcement officials have been advising organizations not to pay ransoms.
 While the percentage of ransom victims who pay bitcoin to hackers in hopes of reclaiming their data appears to be on the decline, the total damage costs in connection to ransomware attacks is skyrocketing.